RULES AND AIMS CLINIC:

 NATURAL ABILITY TEST CLASS & TEST DEMONSTRATION:

-The Kettle Moraine NAVHDA Chapter will be conducting 2 NAVHDA Natural Ability Class and Mock Tests on May 15 and July 31.
+The Kettle Moraine NAVHDA Chapter will be conducting a NAVHDA Natural Ability Class and Mock Tests on May 22, 2021.
 This is a 1 day seminar event which covers what to expect on test day.
 Instruction will be provided on how best to present your dog on test day, The day will start at 9AM at the clubhouse on the Chapter grounds.
 From 9AM to about Noon, there will a discussion on preparing for the NA Test and running in the actual test.
-At Noon we will eat lunch (provided) and then in the afternoon, we will run 3 dogs through the NA Tests.
+At Noon we will eat lunch (please bring a lunch) and then in the afternoon, we will run 3 dogs through the NA Tests.
 Dogs are pre-determined and no participants should bring a dog so as to concentrate on the class and mock test.
 There will be some hands on activities.
 EXTRA EMPHASIS will be on the Pheasant Track portion of the test as we have seen a need in this area.

 This Class and Mock Test is perfect for anyone new to the NAVHDA testing or required by their breeder to run their pup thru the NA test.
 Why not spend a day learning how to prepare your dog for the test and what to expect during the test.
 This goal is for you to learn how to bring out your dogs natural ability and get the best score possible in the tests.

 Note this is not necessarily a dog training class as it focuses on your dog’s natural ability.
 Some training will be discussed to address problems, difficulties, or how to bring out the best in your dog.
 Participants need to keep in mind every dog is different!